 Living near the Italian Market can be dangerous.
 No, not for crime.
 The danger is being so close to Isgro Pastries.

 Isgro has been a neighborhood institution since founder Gus Isgro opened the bakery’s doors in 1904.
-Over a hundred years later, crowds continue to gather at the shop and patiently wait for their numbers to be called so they can buy Italian pastries, cakes and custom-filled cannolis.
+Over a hundred years later, crowds continue to gather at the shop and patiently wait for their numbers to be called so they can buy Italian desserts including pastries, cookies, cakes and custom-filled cannolis.

 Isgro Pastries is located at 1009 Christian Street, Philadelphia, PA 19147, USA.

 Just like Philadelphia has dueling cheesesteak shops, local Italian bakeries vie for top cannoli honors.
 Usually, the contenders are Isgro Pastries (see above) and Termini Bros., a third generation Italian bakery based in South Philly.

 Opened by Giuseppe and Gaetano Termini in the early 1920s, aptly named Termini Bros. specializes in Italian pastries of all sorts including the aforementioned cannolis.
 Though customers can choose their cannoli fillings, we prefer the just-sweet-enough ricotta filling with tiny bits of chocolate.

 Don’t plan to buy cannolis or other sweet treats on Christmas Eve day unless you like to wait in ridiculously long lines.

 Termini Bros.
 Bakery has multiple locations.
 The original South Philly location is at 1523 S 8th Street, Philadelphia, PA 19147, USA.

 With a population exceeding 1.5 million, Philadelphia is a city that can support more than one donut store.
 In fact, it’s a city that loves donuts – and a lot of them.